rxshmi-p/PersonalFinanceDash/README.md

 # Personal Finance Dashboard

 The goal of this Personal Finance Dashboard is to have a better understanding of spending habits and predict future spending on a monthly basis.
-As a result, the aim of this better understanding of spending is to have more realistic budgets and reduce spending where possible.
+As a result, the aim of this spending insight is to have more realistic budgets and reduce spending where possible.

 ## Background